kivy-garden/garden.joystick/README.md

 **Style:**

 * The joystick is composed of 3 circles, two for the base (*inner & outer*) and one for the pad.
 Each of the circles has properties for size, background color, outline color, & outline width.
+Check out the [**JoystickDemo**](https://github.com/kivy-garden/garden.joystick/tree/master/example) for some example style configurations.

 &nbsp;